Distributional GFlowNets with Quantile Flows: More about Experiments

-where $\mathbbm{1}$ is the indicator function and $R_0 = 0.001, R_1=0.5, R_2=2$.
-From the formula, we could see that there are $2^D$ modes for each task.
-An illustration of the reward landscape when $H=2, D=8$ is shown in \Figref{fig:grid_appendix}(a).
+An illustration of the reward landscape when \rebuttal{$D=2, H=8$} is shown in \Figref{fig:grid_appendix}(a).
 The probability density function of the learned model is empirically estimated from the past visited $200000$ states.
 The GFlowNet uses networks that are three layer MLPs with $256$ hidden dimension and Leaky ReLU activation with one-hot state representation as inputs.
 FM uses an MLP to model the edge flows.
 TB uses an MLP to output the logits of the forward and backward policy at the same time.
 QM takes a similar three layer MLP modeling to FM, in the sense that the state input first goes through one layer, element-wise multiplied with the Fourier feature, and then goes through two linear layers.
 All methods are optimized by Adam.
 Regarding hyperparameters, we do not do much sweeping: QM uses the same learning rate as FM which is $1\times 10^{-4}$; what's more, QM uses $N=\tilde N = 8$ and $256$ dimensional Fourier feature.
 Other baselines like TB, MCMC, PPO use the same configuration as in \citet{Malkin2022TrajectoryBI}.

 \samplempwid{0.25}

 \paragraph{Risky hypergrid domain.} We set $H=8, D=2$ or $4$ for small or large environments, respectively.
 An illustration of the risky hypergrid with $D=2$ is shown in \Figref{fig:riskygrid_env}.
 It triggers a low reward of $0.1$ when reaching the risky regions (located at the bottom-left and top-right corners of the grid with $D=2$, and symmetrically for $D=4$) with probability $30\%$, and the agent obtains the original reward of $2.6$ or $0.6$ otherwise.
 For risk-neutral agents (flow matching and quantile matching), they may still enter risky regions while risk-averse agents should be aware of avoiding reaching these areas as much as possible.
 We track the number of modes discovered by each method during training, and also evaluate the violation rate.
 The latter metric is computed based on the number of times the agent entered the risky regions over a number of past samples.
 Experiments in risky hypergrid domain follow the same hyperparameter setup as described in the above section.